Towards Healthcare Research & Consulting

 Growing Drug Discovery Drives APAC

-Asia Pacific is estimated to host the fastest-growing G-protein coupled receptors market during the forecast period.
+Asia Pacific is estimated to host the fastest-growing G-protein coupled receptors market by 26% during the forecast period.
 GPCR research and drug discovery are expanding significantly in Asia-Pacific nations, including China, Japan, and India.
 The market is driven by a growing biotechnology industry and a large pool of highly qualified researchers.
 Innovative initiatives pertaining to GPCRs are being propelled by rising governmental and private sector investments in talent development and research infrastructure.
 Furthermore, the region's increasing illness frequency has fueled research efforts and commercial development by creating a critical demand for tailored medicines.

 In November 2024, billions of people utilize traditional medicine for their health and well-being all around the world.
 During a Geneva signing ceremony, the Chinese government pledged US$ 5 million over five years (2024–2028) to assist the Traditional, Complementary, and Integrative Medicine (TCIM) program of the World Health Organization (WHO).
 Additionally, this investment will be crucial to the advancement of the WHO Traditional Medicine Strategy 2025–2034, which is expected to be unveiled at the Seventy-eighth World Health Assembly.